tian-yu-zhan/SWSR/README.md

-This is a help file for the R code accompanying a paper Zhan, T., & Gu, Y. (2026).
-Semiparametric Weighted Spline Regression (SWSR) in Confirmatory Clinical Trials with Time-Varying Placebo Effects.
-Journal of Computational and Graphical Statistics, 35(1), 111-118.
+This is a help file for the R code accompanying the paper Semiparametric Weighted Spline Regression (SWSR) in Confirmatory Clinical Trials with Time-Varying Placebo Effects.
+Journal of Computational and Graphical Statistics.

 https://www.tandfonline.com/doi/abs/10.1080/10618600.2025.2507428